Looking for lgbtq+ graphic novels? Here are 11 enthralling lgbtq+ graphic novels you will actually be obsessed with

 I always feel a strong emotional connection to the characters in graphic novels.
 But I especially loved the artwork in Fence.
 Johanna the Mad is insanely talented and created a real atmosphere through the artwork.

-Graphic novels ate really easy to read.
+Graphic novels are easy to read.
 But this is especially binge-worthy.
-The found family, diverse cast and school setting make this a perfect choice if you're looking for graphic novels or books like Heartstopper.
+The found family, diverse cast and school setting make this a perfect choice if you’re looking for graphic novels or books like Heartstopper.

 Good reads rating: 3.98